invenia/Models.jl/docs/src/design.md

 )::AbstractMatrix  # always Variates x Observations
 ```

-`fit` takes in a *template* and some *data* and returns a `Model` that has been fit to the data.
+`fit` takes in a `Template` and some *data* and returns a `Model` that has been fit to the data.
-`predict` takes a `Model`  (that has been `fit` from a *template*) and produces a predicted output.
+`predict` takes a `Model`  (that has been `fit` from a `Template`) and produces a predicted output.

 Important facts about `fit` and `predict`:
  - `outputs` and `inputs` always have observations as the second dimension -- even if it is  [`SingleOutput`](@ref) (that just means that it will be a `1 x num_obs` output.
 (See [Docs on Julia being column-major](https://docs.julialang.org/en/v1/manual/performance-tips/#Access-arrays-in-memory-order,-along-columns-1))
  - The functions must accept any `AbstractMatrix` for the `inputs` and `outputs` (`fit` only).
 If the underlying implementation needs a plain dense `Matrix` then `fit`/`predict` should perform the conversion.
  - `fit` always accepts a `weights` argument.
-If the underlying model does not support weighted fitting, then `fit` should throw and error if the weights that passed in and are not all equal.
+If the underlying `Model` does not support weighted fitting, then `fit` should throw and error if the weights that passed in and are not all equal.
  - `fit`/`predict` take no keyword arguments, or any other arguments except the ones shown.

 ### Traits

-This package largely avoids using complicated abstract types, or relying on a model having a particular abstract type.
+This package largely avoids using complicated abstract types, or relying on a `Model` having a particular abstract type.
-Instead we use [traits](https://invenia.github.io/blog/2019/11/06/julialang-features-part-2/) to determine model behavior.
+Instead we use [traits](https://invenia.github.io/blog/2019/11/06/julialang-features-part-2/) to determine `Model` behavior.

-Here are the current model traits in use and their possible values:
+Here are the current `Model` traits in use and their possible values:
- - `estimate_type` -  determines what kinds of estimates the model outputs.
+ - `estimate_type` -  determines what kinds of estimates the `Model` outputs.
    - `PointEstimate`: Predicts point-estimates of the most likely values.
    - `DistributionEstimate`: Estimates distributions over possible values.
- - `output_type` - determines how many output variates a model can learn
+ - `output_type` - determines how many output variates a `Model` can learn
    - `SingleOutput`: Fits and predicts on a single output only.
    - `MultiOutput`: Fits and predicts on multiple outputs at a time.

-The traits always agree between the model and the template.
+The traits always agree between the `Model` and the `Template`.
-Every model and template should define all the listed traits.
+Every `Model` and `Template` should define all the listed traits.

 This package uses traits implemented such that the trait function returns an `abstract type` (rather than an instance).
 That means to check a trait one uses: